parentingteensandtweens.com

 Our parents were never mean or cruel.
 Sure they yelled from time to time, but they loved us and we knew it.
 They also didn’t make us the center of their worlds.

 The family schedule didn’t revolve solely around our activities.
 They left us with babysitters and went out most weekends.
-And they had zero guilt using the word “no” as a full sentence.
+They weren’t outside playing with us or at every practice or event.

 For the most part, our parents didn’t micro-manage our time.
+We learned to be self-reliant, problem solvers, and take action kids.

-We had a lot of freedoms, more than many kids do today.
 But our parents also had rules, and expectations about our behavior and our achievements.
 Nothing crazy or unreasonable.
-You know things like using our manners, doing our chores, and getting decent grades.
+You know, things like using our manners, doing our chores, and getting decent grades.

-And when expectations weren’t met or rules were broken, there were consequences.
+And when expectations weren’t met, or rules were broken, there were consequences.
 REAL consequences that were enforced 100% of the time.

-This is just how it was if you were being raised in the 80’s.
+This is just how it was if you were being raised in the 80s.
 And most of us, if these were the kind of parents we had, turned out okay.

-However, it seems in recent decades what simply used to be considered parenting has now become oppressive.
+However, it seems in recent decades, what simply used to be considered parenting has now become oppressive.

-But here’s what I have to say about that.
-I loved the 80’s!
-The 80’s were awesome and parents back then actually knew how to parent.
-There was no such thing as a helicopter parent and there was also no such thing as being your kids friend (that happened later when they were adults).
+There was no such thing as a helicopter mom, and there was also no such thing as being your kids’ friend (that happened later when they were adults).

-Sure times change, and we’re definitely having to make some updates to our parent’s handbook.
-Who knows how our parents would have dealt with cellphones, cyberbullying and snap chat…
+Sure, times change, and we’re definitely having to make some updates to our parent’s handbook.
+Who knows how our parents would have dealt with cell phones, cyberbullying, and snap chat…

 But there are still plenty of ways 1980’s parenting hasn’t gone out of style.